wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-hadoop-create-windows-clusters-cli.md

 <properties
-   pageTitle="Crie clusters Hadoop baseados no Windows no HDInsight usando a CLI do Azure" description="Aprenda a criar clusters do Azure HDInsight usando a CLI do Azure." services="hdinsight" documentationCenter="" tags="azure-portal"
+   pageTitle="Create Windows-based Hadoop clusters in HDInsight using Azure CLI"
+    description="Learn how to create clusters for Azure HDInsight by using Azure CLI." services="hdinsight" documentationCenter="" tags="azure-portal"